daviddehoog/django-antipatterns/antipattern/checking-ownership-through-the-userpassestestmixin.md

 solinks: []
 ---

-In a view we often want to restrict access to edit an object, for example only the `author`s of the blog are allowed to edit their `Post`s.
+In a view we often want to restrict access to edit an object.
+For example, only the `author`s of the blog are allowed to edit their own `Post`s.

 One often checks this with a `UserPassesTestMixin`, which looks like: